Why Do My Knees Sound Like Rice Krispies? Diagnoses + When To See A Doctor

 A person holding their knee.

-Knee osteoarthritis is a degenerative condition, which means that it develops due to wear and tear on the knee joint over time.
+Knee osteoarthritis is a degenerative condition resulting from wear and tear on the knee joint over time.

 A doctor holding a patient's knee.